Yaron2019/PCCA-Layout/README.md

 ### Reload backgrounds
 Force reloading background transitions when navigating on default theme

-### Video CRT special effect
+### Video snap CRT effect
-Add crt special effect to video snap
+Enable CRT special effect for video snaps

 ### Special artwork
 Enable or disable the special artwork (if set to 'No', special artwork is disabled globally)